shaundano/project-elephant/docs/Phase 1/ec2.md

 ### Security Group Best Practices

-!!! warning "Avoid This Mistake"
+!!! warning "Warning - Avoid This Mistake"
     ![Security Group Configuration Example](../images/Phase 1/Screenshot 2025-12-06 at 4.13.01 PM.png)

     **Don't do this!** The configuration shown above is messy and not recommended.